Inhomogeneous conformal field theory out of equilibrium: Prerequisites

-In Fourier space, the commutation relations in \eqref{Virasoro_alg_pos_space} correspond to those of two commuting copies of the Virasoro algebra.
-Of particular importance in this paper is the corresponding Lie group, the so-called Virasoro-Bott group, which is the central extension of $\Diff_+(S^1)$ given by the so-called Bott-cocycle and which underlies the tools that we will develop, see Sect.~\ref{Sect:Main_tools}.
+In Fourier space, the commutation relations in \eqref{Virasoro_alg_pos_space} correspond to those of two commuting copies of the Virasoro algebra (see Sect.~\ref{Sec:Main_tools}).
+For completeness, we recall that the Hilbert space $\cH$ of our theory is a (possibly infinite) direct sum of unitary highest-weight representations of two commuting copies of the Virasoro algebra such that $\cH = \cH_+ \otimes \cH_-$ with $\cH_{+(-)}$ corresponding to right- (left-) moving excitations.

 Another important class of operators are Virasoro primary fields.
-We recall that a field $\Phi$ is said to be Virasoro primary with conformal weights $(\D^{+}_{\Phi}, \D^{-}_{\Phi})$ if it obeys
+Recall that a field $\Phi$ is said to be Virasoro primary with conformal weights $(\D^{+}_{\Phi}, \D^{-}_{\Phi})$ if it obeys